Band-in-a-Box® 2018 for Mac® User's Guide

 Show Popup Hint for Note Properties

 The Lead Sheet window displays a full screen of notation with one or more parts.
-Other options include a selectable number of staffs per page, clefs to show, font size, margin, scroll-ahead notation, guitar chord diagrams, and lyrics.
+Other options include a selectable number of staffs per page, clefs to show, font size, margin, scroll-ahead notation, and lyrics.
 If you like to sight-read along with Band-in-a-Box, this is the window for you.

 Launch the Lead Sheet window from the main screen by pressing the [Lead Sheet] button or with the Windows | Lead Sheet Window menu option.